-The best response to a dental emergency is contacting our office as soon as possible.
-With the proper actions, you’ll be able to minimize the threat of sustaining any additional damage to your mouth and ease some of your discomfort until you reach our office.
+The best response to a dental emergency is contacting our dental office as soon as possible.
+With the proper actions, you’ll be able to minimize the threat of sustaining any additional damage to your mouth and ease some of your discomfort until you reach our dental office.
 In the meantime, we’ve also included some helpful tips to prepare you for your emergency visit below.

 Toothaches are a common sign of an infection beneath the surface of the tooth, which requires immediate professional attention.
 To help with pain and swelling, you can place a cold compress on the area for 10 minutes on, 10 minutes off and take an over-the-counter pain reliever like ibuprofen.

 Retrieve the missing portion of your tooth off the ground and rinse it under a cool stream of water.
 Store it in a sealable bag and bring it to your appointment.
 If the broken-off portion of your tooth has created a jagged edge, you can place a piece of sugar-free gum or orthodontic wax over the area.

 Time is of the essence, so try to reach our dental office within an hour of the incident.
 Retrieve the tooth from the ground, being sure to only handle it by the biting surface, rinse it under a stream of water, and store it in a container of milk or salt water to keep it viable.

 If you’re able to find your restoration, you can temporarily put it back on your tooth using a dab of denture adhesive or a piece of sugar-free gum.
 However, it’s important to keep in mind that you need to have it permanently replaced or repaired in a timely manner to avoid an infection.

 Even though it’s impossible to prevent a dental emergency altogether, there are some ways you can reduce your risk of experiencing one.
 Here are some tips to keep you from needing an unexpected visit with an emergency dentist near you: